Second Avenue Subway: Phase 1 construction

-New York voters passed a transportation bond issue on November 8, 2005, allowing for dedicated funding allocated for that phase.
+New York voters passed a transportation bond issue in November 2005, allowing for dedicated funding allocated for that phase.
 Its passage had been seen as critical to its construction, but the bond was passed only by a narrow margin, with 55% of voters approving and 45% disapproving.
 At the time, the MTA said that the project would be done in 2012 in case the city's 2012 Summer Olympics bid succeeded, which it had not.
-On December 18, 2006, the United States Department of Transportation (USDOT) announced that they would allow the MTA to commit up to $693 million in funds to begin construction of the Second Avenue Subway and that the federal share of such costs would be reimbursed with FTA transit funds, subject to appropriations and final labor certification.
+In December 2006, the United States Department of Transportation (USDOT) announced that they would allow the MTA to commit up to $693 million in funds to begin construction of the Second Avenue Subway and that the federal share of such costs would be reimbursed with FTA transit funds, subject to appropriations and final labor certification.
 The USDOT also later gave $1.3 billion in federal funding for the project's first phase, to be funded over a seven-year period.
-Preliminary engineering and a final tunnel design was completed by a joint venture between AECOM and Arup.
+Preliminary engineering and a final tunnel design was completed by a joint venture between Aecom and Arup.

-On March 20, 2007, upon completion of preliminary engineering, the MTA awarded a contract for constructing the tunnels, a launch box for the tunnel boring machine (TBM), and access shafts to S3, a joint venture of Schiavone Construction, Skanska USA Civil, and J.F.
+In March 2007, upon completion of preliminary engineering, the MTA awarded a contract for constructing the tunnels, a launch box for the tunnel boring machine (TBM), and access shafts to S3, a joint venture of Schiavone Construction, Skanska USA Civil, and J.F.
 Shea Construction.
 A ceremonial groundbreaking took place on April 12, 2007, at the 99th Street tunnel segment built in the 1970s.
-Actual construction work began on April 23, 2007, with the relocation of utility pipes, wires, and other infrastructure, which took 14 months.
+Actual construction work began on April 23, 2007.
 At the time, it was announced that passengers would be able to ride trains on the new line by the end of 2013.
-Due to cost increases, several features of the subway were cut back soon after construction started.
-Notably, the 72nd Street Station was truncated from a three-track, two-platform design to a two-track, single island platform design, paired with a simplification of the connection to the Broadway Line spur.
-This design change was done before the actual construction started.
-The MTA also postponed its completion date to 2014.
-In its 2008 capital improvement budget proposal, the MTA further postponed completion of Phase 1 to 2015, and in 2009, the MTA rescheduled it again to 2016.
+Due to cost increases, several features of the subway were cut back soon after construction started: for instance, the 72nd Street station was downsized.
+The MTA also postponed its completion date several times to 2016.